 This is an exceptionally rewarding course, concentrating on creative development using a strong research component.
 This course is tailored to students who have learned the valuable skill-set gained from their accomplishment of the level 3 course or from any other significant jewellery making experience.
 This course is also well tailored to students who have completed their BA degree and want to launch themselves into a career as a jewellery designer or progress onto a Master Degree course.
 In the case of these students, the course gives them the opportunity to experiment with and establish their own creative style, discovering the direction they wish to take as a designer.
 During the course, students will develop a strong collection that can be used to promote their work in the marketplace and to build a portfolio.
 With this experience, students can choose to pursue jewellery or more object based work.

 This Graduate Diploma - Level 4 course offers a unique approach to developing and enhancing jewellery making skills, using the structure of a university degree.
 However, this course separates itself from a standard university degree given its strong focus on both research and development as well as technical skills.
 Examples of technical skills that will be covered during the course include wax carving, stone setting, experimental casting, silversmithing and hinge making.

 By attending this course, you will have the opportunity to exhibit at New Designers, a well known exhibition for new graduates held each year at the Business Design Center, London or participate in our annual POP UP Shop.
 Participating, in either event, is an excellent starting point for a designer to kickstart their career, with endless networking opportunities available, such as establishing contacts with galleries, selling pieces, and linking to online shops.

-The course is set to include 2 days, 1 studio days and 1 self-directed study day at home, and is split into three terms.
-Each term runs for approximately 12 weeks, sharing a strong focus on creative development and a written component in which students will develop case studies that support their learning.
+The course is set to include 1 day in the studio and 1 study day at home, and is split into three terms.
+Each term runs for approximately 10/12 weeks, sharing a strong focus on creative development and a written component in which students will develop case studies that support their learning.